 Half Moon Bay is arguably known as the pumpkin capital of the world, which is no small title given its size.

 The Half Moon Bay Art and Pumpkin Festival launched in 1971 and has been an annual event ever since then, except for 2020 and 2021 due to covid.
-I really hope it happens in 2022, not just for us families who attend every year, but especially for the non-profits, merchants, and artists who rely on the annual festival for a large part of their income and funding.
+It is happening in 2022, which is great news, not just for us families who attend every year, but especially for the non-profits, merchants, and artists who rely on the annual festival for a large part of their income and funding.

 Local restaurants come out to showcase their food to lines of hungry festive-goers.
 It’s a great way to sample Half Moon Bay’s options.

 Book a room well in advance, as regular festival-goers book these out.

 Half Moon Bay is a short distance from so many amazing cities and attractions, including San Francisco, which is just a short 20 miles away and Sonoma County is 100 miles away.
 Check out these activities: